jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

 ```

 Read find and read the alternatives in the SLIF.
-Returns `nil` on success,
+Returns `true` on success.
+On failure, returns `false`
-a string indicating the error otherwise.
+and a string indicating the error.

 ```
     -- miranda: section+ most Lua function definitions